josephzammit90/ImageJ-Recon-Plugin-Java/README.md

+Please note that I am not longer mainting this codebase.
+For any queries and access to manual see: https://github.com/pedropabloVR/ImageJ-Recon-Plugin-Java

 # OptiJ

 OptiJ is an ImageJ plugin library which allows a user to go from a set of tomographic projections (acquired using an OPT imaging system, for example) to a set of 2D slices which can be stacked on top of each other to reconstruct a 3D model of the imaged sample.